ibpdas/valueline/README.md

 This creates a clean chain of reasoning:
 **Level 1 activities shape Level 2 maturity, which influences Level 3 outcomes.**

-> **Caveat – what this dashboard does and does not do**
+> **Caveat – scope and boundaries**
 >
-> This dashboard focuses on measuring direct outcomes and impact from data strategy work, for example changes in behaviour, efficiency and service performance.
-It is not a full data valuation framework.
-Other mechanisms are needed to assess data commercialisation opportunities and to evaluate wider social, environmental, economic and public trust benefits from data.
-The dashboard should therefore be read alongside broader value, risk and benefits approaches used in your organisation.
----
+> This dashboard focuses on the **direct organisational outcomes and impact** of data strategy work (e.g., behaviour change, efficiency, reuse, service performance).
+> It is **not** a data valuation framework and does not cover commercial valuation or wider social, environmental or economic benefits.
+>
+> **Regulatory obligations vs strategic value:**
+> Many teams already manage data well for compliance, security, audit and legal requirements — but **compliance is not the same as value**.
+> Regulation keeps data safe; strategy makes data useful.
+>
+> This dashboard therefore complements, rather than replaces, existing governance, protection and assurance processes.

 ## 2. The three levels at a glance